wbaldoumas/atrea-policyengine/docs/index.md

-# Docs
+# Atrea.PolicyEngine Documentation

-A spring-board index file for starting work on documentation via DocFx.
+Interactive documentation for the Atrea.PolicyEngine library.

+Check out the API Documentation tab for detailed technical documentation with source code links!